aboutyou/dart_packages/packages/sign_in_with_apple/README.md

     print(credential);

     // Now send the credential (especially `credential.authorizationCode`) to your server to create a session
-    // after they have been validated with Apple
+    // after they have been validated with Apple (see `Integration` section for more information on how to do this) },
-  },
 );
 ```